 The South Coast AQMD Governing Board approved the 2016 AQMP in March of 2017.
 The 2016 AQMP was subsequently approved by CARB and included in SIP; the ozone-related portion of the AQMP was approved by U.S. EPA in 2019.2 The 2016 AQMP included MOB-02, a facility-based mobile source control measure to reduce mobile source emissions associated with rail yards and intermodal facilities.
-By approving MOB-02 into the 2016 AQMP, South Coast AQMD and CARB have committed to, and U.S. EPA has authorized, the development of an indirect source rule to achieve emission reductions from mobile sources attributable to activities associated with rail yards and 2031.
+By approving MOB-02 into the 2016 AQMP, South Coast AQMD and CARB have committed to, and U.S. EPA has authorized, the development of an indirect source rule to achieve emission reductions from mobile sources attributable to activities associated with rail yards and intermodal facilities, in order to assist attaining the federal ozone NAAQS in 2023 and 2031.
 While MOB-02 was adopted as part of the NOx emissions reduction strategy for ozone, the 2016 AQMP also recognized that the "NOx strategy will assist in meeting the annual PM2.5 standard as "expeditiously as practicable" before the attainment year of 2025."
 (2016 AQMP, pp. 4-52.)